-ERCOT Drought Risk Analysis: July 2016
+ERCOT Drought Risk Analysis: April 2020

-This report summarizes the results of ERCOT's drought risk analysis for July 2016.
+This report summarizes the results of ERCOT's drought risk prediction model for April 2020.
 This analysis identifies potential drought-related impacts to generation availability in the region based on a current snapshot of system conditions, and is not intended to be an exact prediction of future generator outages.
 ERCOT uses the results of this analysis as a signal to initiate coordination with owners of potentially affected generation capacity.
 The current predictions indicate that no generation is expected to become at risk within the next six months.